vlasiuk-andrii/AQA/README.txt

+Runners are able (divided by modules):
+1. TestNG
+2. Junit
+3. Cucumber

-To run test from command line (by default testng.xml will be used): mvn test
+To run test from command line by testNG (by default testng.xml will be used): mvn test